H4HWV2011/msjarvis-public-docs/thesis/14-hippocampus-and-memory-consolidation.md

 ## 14.5 Temporal Organization and Decay

 In many neuro-inspired designs, hippocampal systems maintain a temporal hierarchy of memories and implement decay.
-As of March 15–28, 2026, Ms. Jarvis has deployed the first phase of temporal organization: the GBIM confidence decay system, the `autonomous_learner` growth curve, and the Phase 1.45 active retrieval pathway.
+As of March 15–April 1, 2026, Ms. Jarvis has deployed the first phase of temporal organization: the GBIM confidence decay system, the `autonomous_learner` growth curve, and the Phase 1.45 active retrieval pathway.

-**Current behavior (★ March 28, 2026)**
+**Current behavior (★ April 1, 2026)**
 Every GBIM entity in the relevant worldview receives a normalized belief row with `last_verified`, `confidence_decay`, and `needs_verification` fields.
 The `confidence_decay` multiplier is applied at Phase 5 of every production 9-phase pipeline request (Chapter 17), attenuating response confidence proportionally to how long an entity has gone without verification.
 At the March 15 launch baseline, 100% of 5,416,521 entities carry `needs_verification=TRUE` — the expected initial state, not a data quality error.
-The `autonomous_learner` collection provides a complementary temporal signal through its growth curve: records accumulating represent the system's lived engagement history, with older records naturally becoming less semantically prominent as newer interactions are added and the nearest-neighbor retrieval at Phase 1.45 surfaces the most relevant. ★ The `spiritual_rag` deduplication (−19,338 vectors, March 28) is an example of retroactive temporal curation that the temporal organization subsystem should eventually automate.
+The `autonomous_learner` collection provides a complementary temporal signal through its growth curve: records accumulating represent the system's lived engagement history, with older records naturally becoming less semantically prominent as newer interactions are added and the nearest-neighbor retrieval at Phase 1.45 surfaces the most relevant.
+The April 1, 2026 crash-loop and recovery is itself a temporal event now documented in the learner's history: the 21,181-item pre-crash baseline (March 20, 2026) represents a confirmed high-water mark; accumulation has resumed from the post-fix state (57 items in the `autonomous_learning` collection as of April 1). ★ The `spiritual_rag` deduplication (−19,338 vectors, March 28) is an example of retroactive temporal curation that the temporal organization subsystem should eventually automate.

 **POC verification loop (planned, highest-priority future work)** The POC (Point of Contact) verification loop will automate the process of re-contacting a resource's designated point of contact when `needs_verification=TRUE` and resetting `confidence` to 1.0 on confirmation.
 This is the primary mechanism for clearing the initial 100% flagged state and for maintaining temporal freshness of GBIM-anchored hippocampal memory.
 Until implemented, the flag-and-attenuate approach via `confidence_decay` serves as the operative temporal decay mechanism.